antfu/antfu.me/pages/notes.md

 '/Users/.../node_modules/windicss/index.js'
 ```

-However, when you want to get the root directory of the package, you will find the result of `require.resolve` could vary based on different packages' configuration.
+However, when you want to get the root directory of the package, you will find the result of `require.resolve` could vary based on different packages' configurations.

 A trick for this is to resolve the `package.json` instead, as the `package.json` is always located at the root of the package.
 Combining with `path.dirname`, you could always get the package root.